SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    Spacing of real-space grids.
    (This cannot be used together with ``&rgrid/num_rgrid``.)
    If ``&system/yn_periodic='y'``,
-   the grid spacing is automatically adjusted in calculations so that the grid box size ``&system/al(3)`` becomes divisible by the spacing.
-(XXX really??
-XXX)

 - **num_rgrid(3)** (integer, Default=0)
    | Available for the DFT/TDDFT based options of ``theory``.